warengonzaga/hashnode-blog-backup/ckx3fra520ie3zvs1gtli5znr.md

 Let's admit it, this is one of the most useful CSS animation libraries out there. 😅

 I'm part of the core team and made some significant improvements to the web animation library.
 You are not a developer if you don't ever use animate.css before. 😂 Don't take it seriously, what I'm trying to say is that every developer knows about it. 😎

+AnimateCSS has an active community and I'm still working on upcoming updates.
+It has clear and reliable documentation for you to start using on your web projects. 😎

 ### 📦 AnimeJS